zittox/telegrambot-itsagramlive/README.md

 [ GNU GPLv3 ](https://choosealicense.com/licenses/gpl-3.0/)

 -------------------------------------
- ### This project was made possible by the original script from [HarryPython](https://github.com/harrypython/itsagramlive)
+ ## This project was made possible by the original script from [HarryPython](https://github.com/harrypython/itsagramlive)

+#
+## Disclaimer

+Neither this bot or its creator are associated or affiliated to Instagram.
+This is an unofficial application and stands no liability or warranty of usage.
+Use at your own risk.